-We talked to Julian Ma of Computer Guys about managed IT support & services and here is what he said about it.
+Julian Ma of Computer Guys tells us about managed IT support & services and Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?